Perlethorpe

-Perlethorpe is a small village in Nottinghamshire.
-It is located 3 miles north-west of Ollerton, and is in the civil parish of Perlethorpe cum Budby.
-According to the 2001 census the parish had a population in 2001 of 198. reducing to 183 at the 2011 Census.
-Nearby is Thoresby Hall, the former home of the Earl Manvers.
+Perlethorpe is a small estate village and former civil parish, now in the parish of Perlethorpe cum Budby, in the Newark and Sherwood district, in the county of Nottinghamshire, England.
+Nearby is Thoresby Hall, the former home of the Earl Manvers and the village remains entirely owned by the Thoresby Estate.
+In 1891 the parish had a population of 139.

 Etymology

 Perlethorpe is from Old Norse thorp/þrop "village", a place-name element common in Nottinghamshire, and nearby Lincolnshire.
 The first element of the name, perle is unknown, and toponymists can only speculate as to its origin.
 However, there are three particularly popular suggestions.
 The first is "rush of water" from the Old English and Middle English perle.
 The second is that it's a deviation from the possible original name Palethorpe, pale meaning "area enclosed by a boundary".
 Lastly it may have been a deviation from Peverelthorpe as William Peverel was a powerful landowner in the area during the reign of Henry II.